 The Jewish functionaries will be members of the tribe of Levi just as it was the sons of Levi who served as priests and Levitical helpers under the Law of Moses.
 God has promised to perform a thorough spiritual cleansing in all Israel and fill them with His Spirit (Ezekiel 36:25-29), but one tribe in particular is named:

-hosts.
+the LORD of hosts.
 2. But who can endure the day of His coming?
 And who can stand when He appears?
 For He is like a refiner's fire and like fullers' soap.
-3. He will sit as a smelter and
+3. He will sit as a

-purifier of silver, and He will purify the sons of Levi and refine them like gold and silver, so that they may present to the LORD offerings in righteousness.
+smelter and purifier of silver, and He will purify the sons of Levi and refine them like gold and silver, so that they may present to the LORD offerings in

 God will also select priests and temple helpers from among the Gentiles:

-LORD, on horses, in chariots, in litters, on mules and on camels, to My holy mountain Jerusalem," says the LORD, "just as the sons of Israel bring their grain offering in a
+offering to the LORD, on horses, in chariots, in litters, on mules and on camels, to My holy mountain Jerusalem," says the LORD, "just as the sons of Israel bring their grain

 Gentiles will assist in the return of Israelites to their Land, and God will also take some of them for priests and for Levites."
 Not only will Jews serve as temple priests, but Gentiles will, as well.
 Not only will some of the physical sons of Levi serve as Levitical helpers, but some Gentiles will likewise be taken, figuratively speaking, for Levites.
 (They will not, of course, be physical descendants of Levi.)